rksk/azure-managed-identity-sample-java-app/readme.md

 Steps:
 - Clone the repository
-- Execute the command: `mvn dependency:copy-dependencies`
+- Execute the command: `mvn dependency:copy-dependencies -DincludeScope=runtime`
 - Copy all the files found in `target\dependencies` directory to `<IS_HOME>\repository\components\lib` directory.